ApoTheOne/Docker/PITCHME.md

 #### Overview
 - Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
 - The use of Linux containers to deploy applications is called containerization.

- - What is difference between Virtual Machines and Docker containers? |
 ---
+- Why should one switch from Virtual Machines to Docker containers?
 Containerization makes CI/CD seamless.
 For example:
 - applications have no system dependencies